 This autumn, Gordon Lord Byron finished second again in the Sprint Cup and second again in the Foret, before going to Ascot and winning the G2 British Champion Sprint Stakes under an excellent ride from Wayne Lordan.
 Just when you think this story is nearing an ending, you turn the page and find another chapter.

 Gordon Lord Byron has taken his trainer and owners Morgan Cahalan and Dr. Cyrus Poonawalla to the international races at Hong Kong for each of the last two seasons.
 In 2012, he finished fourth in the Mile, beaten two and a quarter lengths.
 In 2013, he again finished fourth in the Mile, beaten two lengths.
 This year, this Sunday, he is set to join compatriot Sole Power in the Sprint.
 Six furlongs could suit him better than a mile.
-Victory would give him his fifth G1.
+Victory would give him his fourth G1.